All for You (Janet Jackson song): Commercial performance

 In Canada, "All for You" topped the chart compiled by Nielsen SoundScan for the issue dated April 21, 2001, where it remained for a further week.
 In Australia, the track debuted at number five on the week dated April 15, 2001, becoming Jackson's highest charting-single on the ARIA Charts since "Together Again" (1997), and spent 12 weeks inside the chart.
 It was eventually certified platinum by the Australian Recording Industry Association (ARIA) for shipments of over 70,000 copies across the country.
 On March 25, 2001, the track debuted at number 34 in New Zealand, reaching number two five weeks later, where it remained for a further week.
-The song became Jackson's best-performing single in the country since "Scream" (with Michael Jackson) and "Whoops Now", which reached number one in 1995.
+The song became Jackson's best-performing single in the country since "Scream" (with Michael Jackson) and "Whoops Now" / "What'll I Do", which reached number one in 1995.
 After spending a total of 17 weeks on the chart, "All for You" was certified gold by the Recording Industry Association of New Zealand (now Recorded Music NZ) for sales of over 5,000 copies of the single.
-In 2021, Recorded Music NZ awarded the song another gold certification for digital sales and streaming figures exceeding 15,000 units.
+In 2021, Recorded Music NZ awarded the song a platinum certification for digital sales and streaming figures exceeding 30,000 units.
 In South Africa, the single topped the charts and received a platinum certification by the Recording Industry of South Africa, denoting sales of 50,000 copies in the region.

 In the UK, "All for You" debuted and peaked at number three on the UK Singles Chart for the week dated April 21, 2001, behind Emma Bunton's "What Took You So Long?" and Shaggy and RikRok's "It Wasn't Me", becoming Jackson's fourth single to reach number three on the chart.
 It spent a total of 15 weeks on the chart, and received a gold certification by the British Phonographic Industry (BPI) for sales of 400,000 copies in the UK.
 In April 2021, it was revealed by the Official Charts Company that the single was Jackson's third most downloaded track in the region, accumulating 10.3 million streams.
 The song attained lower success in Scotland, peaking at number 11.
 Elsewhere in Europe, "All for You" was also successful.
 It reached the top 10 in both Belgium's Flemish and Walloon regions, and was certified gold by the Belgian Entertainment Association (BEA), denoting sales of 25,000 copies of the single.
 The track reached number three in France, and received a gold certification by SNEP, for sales of 250,000 units.
 The single's commercial performance in the European countries helped it attain a peak of number three on the Eurochart Hot 100 chart, on the issue dated April 23, 2001.